Samnite Wars: 296 BC: Etruscan intervention

 The consuls for 296 BC were Appius Claudius Caecus and Lucius Volumnius Flamma Violens.
-The previous consuls were given a six-month extension of their command as proconsuls to carry on the war in Samnium.
-Publius Decius ravaged Samnium until he drove the Samnite army outside its territory.
+The previous consuls were given a six-month extension of their command as proconsuls to carry on the war in Samnia.
+Publius Decius ravaged Samnia until he drove the Samnite army outside its territory.
 This army went to Etruria to back up previous calls for an alliance, which had been turned down, with intimidation and insisted on the Etruscan council being convened.
 The Samnites pointed out that they could not defeat Rome by themselves, but an army of all the Etruscans, the richest nation in Italy, backed up by the Samnite army could.
 Meanwhile, Publius Decius decided to switch from ravaging the countryside to attacking cities as the Samnite army was away.
 He seized Murgantia, a strong city, and Romulea.
 After that he marched to Ferentium, which was in southern Etruria.
-Livy pointed out some discrepancies between his sources, noting that some annalists said that Romulea and Ferentium were taken by Quintus Fabius and that Publius Decius took only Murgantia, while others said that the towns were taken by the consuls of the year, and others still gave all the credit to Lucius Volumnius who, they said, had sole command in Samnium.
+Livy pointed out some discrepancies between his sources, noting that some annalists said that Romulea and Ferentium were taken by Quintus Fabius and that Publius Decius took only Murgantia, while others said that the towns were taken by the consuls of the year, and others still gave all the credit to Lucius Volumnius who, they said, had sole command in Samnia.

 Meanwhile, in Etruria Gellius Egnatius, a Samnite commander, was organising a campaign against Rome.
 Almost all the Etruscan city-states voted for war, the nearest Umbrian tribes joined in and there were attempts to hire Gauls as auxiliaries.
 News of this reached Rome and Appius Claudius set off for Etruria with two legions and 15,000 allied troops.
-Lucius Volumnius had already left for Samnium with two legions and 12,000 allies.
+Lucius Volumnius had already left for Samnia with two legions and 12,000 allies.
 This is the first time Livy gives details about the Roman forces and figures for the allied troops for the Samnite wars.
 It is also the first time that we hear of the consuls commanding two legions each.
 Including the forces of the proconsuls, in this year the Romans must have mobilised six legions.